 Subscriber Administrator means a User authorised by the Subscriber to make the changes permitted under Participation Rule 7.3.3 on behalf of the Subscriber.

+Subscriber’s Systems means the information technology systems (both hardware and software) used by the Subscriber.

 Subscriber Review Process has the meaning given to it in the Operating Requirements.

 Suspension Event means any ground pursuant to which a Subscriber may be suspended as set out in Schedule 7, as amended from time to time.